-Oracle delivers a number of pre-built data-centric integrations such as Siebel CRM to Oracle Incentive Compensation to handle the sales order and commission payments use case described above and Communications Revenue Management: Billing and Revenue Management to E-Business Suite which calls for an automated scheduler to publish general ledger reports from Oracle Communications Billing and Revenue Management to Oracle E-Business Suite Financials.
-It provides capabilities for general ledger reports, such as incremental and cumulative revenue reporting, automated report regeneration, and the ability to customize reports.
+Oracle delivers several pre-built data-centric integrations to handle instances such as sales order and commission payments use case described above or an automated scheduler to publish general ledger reports from application to another and so on.
+They provide capabilities for general ledger reports, such as incremental and cumulative revenue reporting, automated report regeneration, and the ability to customize reports.